Upcycled wool sweaters into bunny pillows

-In my large stash of old woolen sweaters I had a few lovely soft pink cashmere ones, perfect to turn into a cute bunny pillow.
-These pillows are really quite simple to make, they also add a bit of spring fun to the sofa.
-Not sure my friends cat is too impressed though !
+I had a few lovely soft pink cashmere ones in my large stash of old woollen sweaters, perfect for turning into a cute bunny pillow.
+These pillows are quite simple to make; they also add a bit of spring fun to the sofa.

 What you need to make your bunny pillows